-Ensuring that all safety requirements are met and everything is in accordance with the procedures is a responsibility that demands one’s full attention.
+Ensuring that all safety requirements are met and everything is following the procedures is a responsibility that demands one’s full attention.
 That’s why being a flight attendant can be a demanding and stressful occupation.
-While on board, they are responsible not only for the comfort of the passengers but even more so for their safety.
+While onboard, they are responsible not only for the comfort of the passengers but even more so for their safety.
 They need to possess the ability to stay calm even in the most disagreeable situations.

-During an emergency it’ll be the flight attendant’s composure that will help to reassure the passengers.
-With all its challenges, it simply isn’t a job for people with a fear of heights, as constant feeling of nervousness related to being in the air would be too distracting.
+During an emergency, it’ll be the flight attendant’s composure that will help to reassure the passengers.
+With all its challenges, it simply isn’t a job for people with a fear of heights, as a constant feeling of nervousness related to being in the air would be too distracting.